-11 Top-Rated Tourist Attractions on Kangaroo Island
+12 Top-Rated Attractions & Things to Do on Kangaroo Island

 See also: Where to Stay in Kangaroo Island

-1 Flinders Chase National Park
+1. Explore Flinders Chase National Park

 One of the island's most famous attractions, Flinders Chase National Park covers the entire western end of Kangaroo Island.
 You can explore the park's waterways and forests on the extensive network of hiking trails and boardwalks.